Worms W.M.D: Gameplay

 Worms W.M.D aims to replicate the gameplay of Worms Armageddon, with graphics and game design returned to a 2D interface.
 Gameplay elements from previous installments, such as classes, water physics and dynamic objects, are all removed.
 A new feature includes the ability for players to craft weapons by gathering parts, whether from special crates or by dismantling weapons; players can craft their weapons even outside of their turns.
 New weapons and utilities are added, such as a dodgy phone battery and a bazooka that creates fiery explosions; classic weapons such as the Holy Hand Grenade return as well.
 Returning from Worms Forts: Under Siege are buildings that the worms can enter to a tactical advantage.
 Worms can utilize these buildings as a cover from enemy fire or to launch a surprise attack on enemy worms.

 For the first time, vehicles and gun turrets are introduced, which can alter gameplay in many ways.
 Worms can enter vehicles such as tanks, helicopters and mechs that are available from the start or can be spawned by airdrops, to rain fire upon the enemy worms.
 Turrets, such as machine gun, mortar, flamethrower, and sniper rifle, can be used for greater damage within the line of sight.
 Like normal worms, both vehicles and turrets can take damage and be destroyed if they take too much damage.

 Much like in previous games, worms are separated in teams.
 Players can choose whether to use any preset team available or assemble a team of their own.
 Teams can be customised with a selection of fortresses, outfits, speechbanks, victory dances, gravestones, and fanfares to help tell them apart from other teams, in addition to giving names to worms and the team itself.
 The name of each worm within one team is linked to the theme of the team's name.

 Release

-Worms W.M.D was released on Linux, OS X, PlayStation 4, Windows, Android, and Xbox One on 23 August 2016.
-It was also released on Nintendo Switch on 23 November 2017, on Stadia on 1 July 2022 and on iOS and Android in 11 April 2023.
+Worms W.M.D was released on Linux, OS X, PlayStation 4, Windows, and Xbox One on 23 August 2016.
+It was also released on Nintendo Switch on 23 November 2017, on Stadia on 1 July 2022 and on iOS and Android on 11 April 2023.

 All-Stars

 On 12 July 2016, as a pre-order bonus, Team17 announced an expansion pack called Worms W.M.D All-Stars, featuring extra content themed after various other video games, such as the Octane Battle Car from Rocket League, additional worm customisation items, various thematic weapons and extra missions.
 On 15 November 2016, All-Stars was released for free to all players.
+The Steam and Xbox One versions of Worms W.M.D All-Stars each also come with exclusive content themed after Team Fortress 2 and various Rare properties respectively.